arseniuss/linguae-data/Specification/Tasks.md

 ```
 where
  - `sentence`: sentence to translate;
- - `translation`: translate where words are comma separated.
+ - `translation`: translation.
 Alternatives are
        listes with slash symbol (`/`).
  - `additionals`: additional words (comma-separated);